Mixed Steklov-Neumann problem: asymptotic analysis and applications to diffusion-controlled reactions: Introduction

 \section{Introduction}

 A macroscopic theory of diffusion-controlled reactions usually relies on the diffusion equation with appropriate boundary conditions \cite{North66,Wilemski73,Calef83,Berg85,Rice85,Grebenkov23c}.
-It is therefore common to employ the Laplacian eigenfunctions to get spectral expansions for most quantities of interest, such as the diffusion propagator, the survival probability, the moments and the probability density of the first-reaction time on a target region, the concentration of diffusing particles, the diffusive flux, etc. \cite{Redner,Schuss,Metzler,Benichou14,Holcman14,Masoliver,Lindenberg,Dagdug}.
-Despite its impressive progress, the conventional theory is limited to basic surface reactions on perfectly or partially reactive targets.
-In turn, recent developments of the encounter-based approach \cite{Grebenkov19,Grebenkov19c,Grebenkov20,Grebenkov20b,Grebenkov20c,Grebenkov21a,Grebenkov22a,Grebenkov22b,Grebenkov22d} employ the Steklov eigenfunctions to disentangle molecular diffusion in a confinement from surface reactions and thus to incorporate more sophisticated reaction kinetics, such as non-Markovian binding, activation/passivation of a catalytic germ, targets with encounter-dependent reactivity, resetting mechanisms, permeation across membranes, etc \cite{Bressloff22d,Benkhadaj22,Bressloff22b,Bressloff22a,Bressloff22c,Grebenkov23a,Grebenkov23b,Bressloff23a,Bressloff23b}.
+It is therefore common to employ the Laplacian eigenfunctions to get spectral expansions for most quantities of interest, such as the diffusion propagator, the survival probability, the moments and the probability density of the first-reaction time on a target region, the concentration of diffusing particles, or the diffusive flux \cite{Redner,Schuss,Metzler,Benichou14,Holcman14,Masoliver,Lindenberg,Grebenkov,Dagdug}.
+Despite its impressive progress, the conventional theory is limited to basic surface reactions on perfectly or partially reactive regions of the boundary that correspond respectively to Dirichlet and Robin boundary conditions.
+In turn, recent developments of the encounter-based approach \cite{Grebenkov19,Grebenkov19c,Grebenkov20,Grebenkov20b,Grebenkov20c,Grebenkov21a,Grebenkov22a,Grebenkov22b,Grebenkov22d} employ the Steklov eigenfunctions to describe repetitive returns of a diffusing particle to the reactive regions and thus to incorporate more sophisticated reactions, such as non-Markovian binding, activation/passivation of a catalytic germ, targets with encounter-dependent reactivity, resetting mechanisms, permeation across membranes, etc \cite{Bressloff22d,Benkhadaj22,Bressloff22b,Bressloff22a,Bressloff22c,Grebenkov23a,Grebenkov23b,Bressloff23a,Bressloff23b} (see also Sec. \ref{sec:application}).

 For a bounded Euclidean domain $\Omega \subset \R^d$ with a smooth boundary $\pa$, the conventional Steklov problem consists in finding the eigenpairs $\{\mu, V\}$ satisfying